misiektoja/instagram_monitor/docs/usage.md

 When the tool downloads follower or following lists, a terminal progress bar shows request counts, elapsed time and estimated time remaining.
 Intermediate progress is not written to the log.
 The final result is.

+With several targets, only one progress bar is drawn at a time because they share one terminal line.
+A target whose download starts while another bar is active fetches without a bar rather than waiting for it.
+The final result is logged either way.

 Profile pictures are saved as `instagram_<username>_profile_pic*.jpg`.

 Downloaded post and reel media use these names: